Tuuliayr/Maschinenringe-Refill-Managment/README.md

 Other libraries include [react-router-dom](https://www.npmjs.com/package/react-router-dom) for navigation, [react-modal](https://www.npmjs.com/package/react-modal) for overlay components and [react-native-localize](https://www.npmjs.com/package/react-native-localize) for formatting.

 Styling of the product is made with CSS using SASS solutions.
-Breakpoints are used fot the app adapt to the screen width but everything has been coded mobile first.
+Breakpoints are used for the app adapt to the screen width but everything has been coded mobile first.

 The database that we use is an [AWS serverless Aurora MySQL](https://aws.amazon.com/rds/aurora) relational database.
 Backend solution is built with [Amplify CLI](https://docs.amplify.aws/cli/) using the automatic GraphQL API creation tool that connects the serverless Aurora database to be used as a datasource by the app.
 The authentication functionality of Amplify stores data of registered users to [DynamoDB](https://aws.amazon.com/dynamodb/).